The Moldaner family in New Orleans' Photographic History

 In the 1960's through the 1980's it was Edward H. Moldaner Jr.'s vision of Moldaner's Camera Store, a full-service retail camera store.

-Since that time, Robert Moldaner has steered the business through the perilous waters of in house photo labs, the digital transition and the devastation of Hurricane Katrina; to the resulting reincarnation of today's Moldaner's Camera and Imaging center Uptown on Maple Street.
+Since that time, Robert Moldaner has steered the business through the perilous waters of in house photo labs, the digital transition and the devastation of Hurricane Katrina; to the resulting reincarnation of today's Moldaner's Digital Imaging and Archiving, in Mid City on Canal Street.

 Over the years, the one constant in this journey has been our unwavering commitment to always putting our customers first.
 Today, Moldaner's survives as a testament to the inner strength and perserverence of the Moldaner family, and the city of New Orleans.
 Our story is a unique one, and deserves to be told.